wesleydarnell/ImageViewerPCF/README.md

-# ImageViewerPCF
+# ImageGalleryPCF

 ## About
 ***This solution extends MS Dynamics Platform allowing users to upload/view Image(s) elegantly.***

-**ImageViewerPCF** is a custom control that allows for the instant upload of images for any entity records once configured.
+**ImageGalleryPCF** is a custom control that allows for the instant upload of images for any entity records once configured.
 With the introduction of the [File Data Type in Dataverse](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/file-column-data?tabs=webapi), the Dynamics platform has expanded the potential solutions that can be achieved.
 This control relies on the DataType field and enhances the functionality of Dynamics CRM as the OOB version has no multi image viewing capability.

 When image files are uploaded via File Explorer or through a drag-and-drop method, the image file binaries are converted into base64 format and then combined into a single base64 blob.
 This blob is uploaded into the configured file type field using Web API methods (limitations are covered later in this documentation).
 When viewing the control, it retrieves the file's base64 content, parses it accordingly, and renders the images.